appropriate-turnip/Hacktober-21-CPP-DSA/README.md

 <img style="text-align: center" src="./assets/header1.svg" alt="header image">
 <hr/>

-This repository contains all the learning resources you might need.
+This repository contains all the learning resources you might need for cpp.

 This collection provides a list of educational resources for Software Engineers.